Chad-Mowbray/certs/README.md

 (run capture)

 Depending on what you were doing, you probably got quite a bit more than you were expecting.
-All that output can be overwhelming, but we don't worry.
+All that output can be overwhelming, but don't worry.
 We're going to walk through a few important points.

 Instead of just capturing everything, let's focus in on one particular website using a filter.
 We will look at derpturkey.com, a random Javascript coding blog.
 We'll first get the ip address so that we can filter our network capture: